Halstonberg

 Hawaii non-compete agreement: the ban on non-competes for technology workers, the common-law reasonableness test for other employees, and what the framework means for workers

-Hawaii bans non-competes for technology workers
+Does Hawaii ban non-competes for technology workers?

 Hawaii enacted a distinctive non-compete restriction in 2015 that prohibits non-competes for employees of technology businesses.
 Hawaii Revised Statutes §480-4 was amended to provide that it is unlawful to include a non-compete clause or a non-solicit clause in an employment contract for an employee of a technology business.

 The statute defines a technology business as a business that derives a majority of its gross sales from the sale or license of products or services resulting from its software development or information technology development, or a combination of both.
-For employees of such businesses, both non-compete clauses and non-solicit clauses are prohibited — Hawaii's ban extends beyond non-competes to reach non-solicitation provisions as well, which is unusual.
+For employees of such businesses, both non-compete clauses and non-solicit clauses are prohibited.
+Hawaii's ban extends beyond non-competes to reach non-solicitation provisions as well, which is unusual.

 The policy behind the technology-worker ban echoes the rationale that animated California's longstanding non-compete ban: that restrictions on the mobility of technology workers stifle innovation and harm the development of the technology sector.
 Hawaii, seeking to grow its technology industry, concluded that prohibiting non-competes for technology workers would help attract and retain talent and foster a more dynamic technology economy.
 The ban was a deliberate economic-development measure aimed at making Hawaii more competitive as a technology hub.